gabrielclimb/MollieChallenge/README.md

 ### Exploratory Data Analysis (EDA)
 This section provides instructions on how to set up the environment for Exploratory Data Analysis (EDA) in this project.
 To install the required packages for EDA, run the following command:

-1. **Installing Required Packages**: Run the following command to install the necessary packages for EDA:
+1. Create a virtual enviroment and activate it:
     ```bash
-    pip install .
+    python -m venv .venv
+    source .venv/bin/activate
     ```

+2. **Installing Required Packages**: Run the following command to install the necessary packages for EDA:
+    ```bash
+    pip install ".[dev]"
+    ```

-2. Opening Jupyter Notebook: Launch the Jupyter notebook by running:
+3. Opening Jupyter Notebook: Launch the Jupyter notebook by running:

     ```bash
     jupyter lab EDA/challenge.ipynb